xcafebabe/gobstoppers/alpine/README.md

 By default is going to use as image name `kafebob/rpi-alpine` and as tag version `3.6`

-You can change these values creating two environment variables including your custom values
+You can change these names creating two environment variables

 ```
 export ALPINE_VERSION=3.6  && \